 While at the university, he was a guest dancer with several dance companies throughout the country, and a scholarship student with the American Dance Festival for several years.
 While working on his B.F.A. at the University of Oklahoma, he was a part of numerous international tours performing works by Stuart Hodes, Sonia Dawkins, and Martha Graham.
 Mr. Salinas comes to Anderson University after a rich 10 year career with Indianapolis-based Dance Kaleidoscope.
 While a member of the company he performed as a soloist, taught master classes and choreographed for the company.

 Mr. Salinas has spent over 15 years teaching and dancing at universities and with programs for underprivileged youth.
 His professional career has spanned both the national and international stage.
 He sits on the Indiana Arts Commission grant review panel for dance and continues choreographing, teaching and lecturing around the country.

 He has worked with renowned artists and choreographers: Tatiana Baganova, Kevin Brown, Chuck Davis, Gregory Hines, Bill T. Jones, John Jasperse, Pearl Lang, Peggy Lyman, Luis Montero, Earl Mosely, Dennis Marshall, Donald McKayle, and Norman Walker.
 He also has danced with Ballet Dallas, Ballet Hispanico, Oklahoma Festival Ballet, Mexico Lindo Dance Company, SD Prism Dance Company, Anita Martinez Ballet Folklorico Company and the Modern Repertory Dance Theatre.

-George Salinas has been at Anderson University since 2013.
+George has been a part of the Anderson University dance faculty since 2012.

 Assistant Professor of Dance